oemergenc/oauth-github-rust-example/README.md

-# OAuth exmaple workflow implemented in rust
+# OAuth example workflow implemented in rust using github

 ## Prerequisites